blockchainsllc/in3-docs/docs/api-c.md

 #### IN3_SIGN_ERR_REJECTED

-Return value used by the signer if the the signature-request was rejected.
+Returns value used by the signer if the signature-request was rejected.

 ```c
 #define IN3_SIGN_ERR_REJECTED -1